Naga0848/Dockerfiles/README.md

    ![App Screenshot](images/COPY1.png)

     ADD Instruction

+    COPY and ADD both copies the code from local to container. but it has two more advantages

+    1. it can directly fetch the file from internet
+    2. it can directly untar the file into container

     Here we are using an a github link Dockerfile and it fetches the data from Internet directly and finally when we take the publicIP (http://publicIP)  it displays the data inside the the github link